telerik/blazor-docs/troubleshooting/deployment.md

 We have also had reports that hosting a Server-side Blazor app on a cloud service, or even on a server that is relatively remote to the client, causes issues.
 The network latency may interrupt, break or re-arrange the SignalR packets and this can cause a variety of usability issues - from sluggish responses to wrong UI elements responding, or errors.
 If your users will have a large latency to the server, you may want to consider the Client-side (WASM) model or at least test what the experience is before rolling out to production.

+* In Azure, for example, WebSockets are disabled by default, and this is detrimental to the performance of the SignalR connection.
+Enabling WebSockets may help you get the needed speed and responsiveness from the server.

 ## See Also

 * [I Still See the Trial Message]({%slug upgrade-tutorial%}#i-still-see-the-trial-message)